ibm-cloud-docs/dl/terraform.md

 ## Installing Terraform and configuring resources for Direct Link
 {: #install-terraform}

+Before you can create an authorization by using Terraform, make sure that you have completed the following:

-Before you begin, make sure that you have the [required access](/docs/dl?topic=dl-iam) to create and work with Direct Link resources.
+* Make sure that you have the [required access](/docs/dl?topic=dl-iam) to create and work with Direct Link resources.

-1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete Direct Link service instances and resources.
+* Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
-1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a Direct Link service instance and to assign a user an IAM access policy for that instance.
+* Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

+1. In your Terraform configuration file, find the Terraform code that you used to create the Direct Link instance.
-   The Direct Link resource in the following example is named `test_dl_routers` and is created as a Dedicated gateway in the `dal10` location.
+1. Create a Direct Link instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.
+The Direct Link zone in the following example is named `Gateway1`.
+The Direct Link resource in the following example is named `test_dl_routers` and is created as a dedicated gateway in the `dal10` location.

    For more information about arguments and attributes, see the [`ibm_dl_gateway`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dl_gateway){: external} usage example.
    {: note}